In the Cook Shire, 22.2% of workers were Machinery Operators And Drivers, compared to 19.9% in Queensland.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers occupations|

-An analysis of the jobs held by the workforce in Cook Shire in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the Cook Shire in 2016 shows the three most popular occupations were: